OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Replace `TODO 14` with the following code.
 About this code, note:

-    * It constructs the URL for the Microsoft Graph API call and the makes the call via the `getGraphData` function.
+    * It constructs the URL for the Microsoft Graph API call and then makes the call via the `getGraphData` function.
     * It returns errors by sending an HTTP 500 response along with details.
     * On success it returns the JSON with the filename list to the client.